Learn About The Law

 (1) Any motor vehicle parked on a highway within a residence district in conjunction with ongoing legal service or work being performed in relation to a residence or business contained therein.
 Notwithstanding the above, the motor vehicle may remain parked within such residence district only for the time necessary to complete such work or service.
 This exemption shall only apply if such motor vehicle is parked immediately and entirely adjoining the property of the residence or business, being serviced.
 Examples of such motor vehicles include, but are not limited to, delivery trucks, limousine services, and moving trucks.

-(2) Any motor vehicle used for work being performed or on call in case of emergencies:
+(2) Any motor vehicle used for work being performed or on call in case of emergencies for any of the following:

 c.
 By a municipality or municipal electric company or by others working on their behalf.

-(c) In any residence district, it shall be unlawful to park, store, or permit to be parked or stored on a highway within such residence district, any motor vehicle with a trailer, semi-trailer, or recreational trailer attached unless:
+(c) In any residence district, it shall be unlawful to park, store, or permit to be parked or stored on a highway within such residence district, any motor vehicle with a trailer, semi-trailer, or recreational trailer attached unless it satisfies 1 of the following:

-(1) It is parked, stored, or permitted to be parked or stored on the highway immediately and entirely adjacent to the owner's property; or
+(1) It is parked, stored, or permitted to be parked or stored on the highway immediately and entirely adjacent to the owner's property.

-(2) Unless the exemptions otherwise applicable to motor vehicles in subsection (b) of this section apply.
+(2) The exemptions otherwise applicable to motor vehicles in subsection (b) of this section apply.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.